turingschool/curriculum/tutorials/systems/automation.markdown

 ( Then in the Rake task, call Config to get the values needed ) ( Ex: maybe the current system name, IP address, RailsEnv, something like that )

 There are situations where it may be advantageous to use a rake task's access to the environment variables.

-[TODO: Build example]
-[TODO: Gotcha here with cron + rake if your ENV isn't set as expected]
+[TODO: Build example] (Isn't there a gotcha here with cron + rake if your ENV isn't set as expected?)

 ## Scheduled Tasks